glytoucan/glytoucan/_posts/2016-11-11-supplementary_data.md

 At it's core, GlyTouCan is very simple.
 When one considers a "repository to identify structures" the keywords here are identify and structure.
 At the least, the repository would store two items: a standard method of representing a structure, and an identifier.
 To take this idea even further, if the structure can be represented in a *unique fashion* the representation itself could be considered the identifier, thus leaving only one time.

-What this means is that GlyTouCan will eventually have to replace the randomly-generated identifiers with a unique representation method, similar to Inchi.
+What this means is that GlyTouCan will eventually have to replace the randomly-generated identifiers with a unique representation method ([WURCS](http://www.wurcs-wg.org/)), similar to [IUPAC InChI](http://www.inchi-trust.org).
 This is important to consider for future work.

 ## Curation